hilongjw/vue-progressbar/README.md

     return response;
 });

-export default instance; // export axios instace to be imported in your app
+export default instance; // export axios instance to be imported in your app
 ```